Top Bad Bunny Playlist

 "I Like It" came out on Cardi B's album Invasion of Privacy, which was released in 2018.
 It features J Blavin and Bad Bunny.
 It incorporates both Latin trap elements and salsa.
 The song contains samples of "I Like It Like That" by Tony Pabón and co-writers.
 The song made the US Billboard Hot 100.

 I like million dollar deals,

 I like those Balenciagas

 I put rocks all in my watch

-Additional songs deserving of recognition on Bad Bunny's playlist is his collaborations with Lunay and Daddy Yankee—"Soltera" (Remix) which was released in 2019—and "Mayores" with Becky G which came out on Mala Santa in 2019 and topped the charts in Spain, Ecuador, Chile, El Salvador, and was number 3 one Billboard's Hot Latin Songs chart.
+Additional songs deserving of recognition on Bad Bunny's playlist are his collaborations with Lunay and Daddy Yankee—"Soltera" (Remix), which was released in 2019—and "Mayores" with Becky G, which came out on Mala Santa in 2019 and topped the charts in Spain, Ecuador, Chile, El Salvador, and was number 3 on Billboard's Hot Latin Songs chart.